Selfsimilar solutions in a sector for a quasilinear parabolic equation: Introduction

-Our theorems extend the results about classical selfsimilar solutions in \cite{CGK, CGL, GH, GK, Koh} to nonlinear boundary value problems.
-Our approach is essentially different from theirs though we will use their classical selfsimilar solutions as lower and upper solutions to give the growth bound for the solution of \eqref{prob}.
-We will convert the original problem by changing variables to some new unknowns in a flat cylinder, and then consider the $\omega$-limits of the new unknowns.
-Using a result in \cite{BPS} we show that for the problem of the new unknowns there are periodic solutions, which correspond to selfsimilar solutions of \eqref{prob}.
+Our theorems extend the results about classical self-similar solutions in \cite{CGK, CGuo, CGL, GH, GK, Koh} to problem \eqref{prob} with nonlinear boundary conditions.
+Our approach is essentially different from theirs though we will use their classical self-similar solutions as lower and upper solutions to give the growth bound for the solution of \eqref{prob}.
+We will convert probe \eqref{prob} by changing variables to a new problem in a fixed domain.
+Then we use a convergence result in \cite{BPS} to show that the $\omega$-limit of the unknown in the new problem is a periodic solution, which corresponds to a discrete self-similar solution of \eqref{prob}.